samuelmeuli/samuelmeuli.com/content/blog/2019-04-07-packaging-and-publishing-an-electron-app.md

 categories: [Tutorials, JavaScript, Electron]
 ---

 Electron simplifies the development of cross-platform desktop apps.
 Unfortunately, packaging and releasing an Electron app for the different platforms is not a straightforward task.
-This post aims to guide you through the process.
+This post aims to guide you through the process

 <!--more-->